Experience dramatic Pacific Northwest wilderness and strong indigenous cultural heritage when you plan the best vacations to Olympic National Park!

-Check out our comprehensive packing list of hiking gear to assist you in planning the best Olympic National Park vacations.
+Check out our comprehensive packing list for hiking in Olympic National Park to assist you in planning the best Olympic National Park vacations.
 This list is useful for day trips or overnights to rocky shores, beaches, lowland forests, montane forests, or subalpine ecosystems.
 In particular, we discuss appropriate clothing material (not cotton) and clothing layer considerations for the wet Olympic National Park Rainforest.
 Shoulld you bring raingear during your Olympic National Park vacation during our typically drier summer weather?
-Yes, try to pack it and be thankful if you did not need it.
+Yes, try to pack raingear - rainjacket, rainpants, water-resistant hiking boots, and pack cover and be thankful if you do not need it.

 National Parks in the United States offer some of the last great tracts of wilderness and solitude making them popular vacation destinations.
-The National Park Service has been tasked with preservation of our natural and cultural resources including the amazing Olympic biodiversity that you will discover on your Olympic National Park vacation.
+The National Park Service has been tasked with preservation of our natural and cultural resources including the amazing biodiversity that you will discover on your Olympic National Park vacation.
 Read more about how you can protect an International Biosphere Reserve and World Heritage Site and plan the best vacation to Olympic National Park by leaving no trace of your visit.

-Hikes you take on your Olympic National Park vacation will generally be safe but can always be rendered safer, through good planning, awareness, and place-based education.
+Backcountry hikes can always be rendered safer, through good planning, awareness, and place-based education.
 Are there Grizzly Bears in Olympic National Park?
-How would the presence of Grizzly Bears change your planning for safe day hikes on the Olympic Peninsula (FYI: we only have Black Bears in Olympic National Park)?
-Tips for planning the best Olympic National Park vacations was written by Olympic National Park hiking guide Carolyn Wilcox who has her Wilderness First Responder certification.
+How would the presence of Grizzly Bears change your planning for safe day hikes on the Olympic Peninsula?
+Since Olympic National Park only has Black Bears, carrying bear spray is not advised.
+Instead of bear spray, make sure that you never leave food unattended and if you are backpacking, you want to use a bear can.
+Remember, a fed bear is a dead bear!
+The safety information presented to help you in planning the best Olympic National Park vacations was written by Olympic National Park hiking guide Carolyn Wilcox.

 Port Angeles, Washington, is your gateway to Hurricane Ridge, a not-to-miss destination on your Olympic National Park vacation.
 Check out our detailed instructions and links to various transit options between Seattle and Port Angeles, specifically between the Seattle Tacoma Airport (Sea-Tac) and Port Angeles and beyond for your next Olympic National Park vacation.
 If you choose to get to Port Angeles without a car, we have designed an entire list of Port Angeles things to do to help you in planning your Olympic National Park vacation.
-If you can walk or ride a bike, then you can plan your Olympic National Park vacation using various forms of transit.
+If you can walk or ride a bike, then you can consider planning your Olympic National Park vacation using various forms of transit.